vation-ca/protos/RFI_Answer.md

 > * How do you set goals and plan, determine appropriate methods, and /or measure success?

+We use workshop techniques from The Sprint Book, Design Thinking to clarify goals and develop an initial plan.
+We use Agile methods to create canvases of assumptions and iterate towards a solution.
+We build online prototoypes to engage team members in realistic web behaviours, and try out the prototypes with potential users to ensure they are delivering to the consultation goals.
+We measure success through actionable results and outcomes, rather than volume.

 > ### 9.4 Do you face challenges meeting any specifications or standards required by Canada, such as:

 Plain-language guidance specific to engagements, in the form of checklists, would be very useful to get more industry participants started in supplying services to the Gov't.
 The twelve policies below represent a very large set of requirements and each often refers to knowledge of many Acts, regulations, and Policy documents.
 It may take many years to absorb all these details.

 * The challenge is actually signing a contract saying that we will comply and having not read all these "rules and procedures."

 * Analogy: I have not read the Highway Traffic Act but I have periodically read the Driver's Handbook/ Manual about the important rules of-the-road.